 The challenge of Nostalgia 2175 is to maintain a constant link between the music and the theatrical text, within a genre that oscillates between sound design and sound representation of certain sensations, emotions and atmospheres evoked by the text.
 Through music, the aim is to help the audience understand the argument without being didactic, for example, by taking up certain elements that are already part of the text, adding to it and at times contradicting it, so as to be able to go further, with the dimension of sound space.
 So it's a dramaturgy of sound that adds to the dramaturgy of space with dialogue and narration.
 The collaboration with director Anne Montfort is constant and close, and allows us to dig deeper into the dimension of the text: rereading it, listening to it, cutting it and experimenting with it through staging; this allows us to find new hidden meanings, new possibilities in this text that is so rich and profound.

-After this work, we will continue with a stage version of the play, with the whole text which will offer us new challenges for a work that we already know from the inside...
+After this work, we'll continue with a stage version of the play, with the full text, which will present us with new challenges for a work we already know inside out...

-Next Coming is inspired by the readings done during these two confinements and the long absence of culture shared with others.
-It consists of readings from the works of the philosopher Paul B. Preciado's books, which start from the idea of a future revolution, a new reality that is in the hands of all of us.
-The use of transducers will allow me to work on the acoustic sound of the instruments and to go further in the timbral crossings without the use of added electronics, by preserving the acoustic source of the instruments which are part of the piece and in particular the metal instruments (tams, gongs).
-I will also work on small spaces of "freedom" in which the performer will be able to choose his material as well as a space of guided and quite dense improvisation.
+Next Coming is inspired by the reading done during these two confinements and the long absence of culture shared with others.
+It consists of readings from the works of philosopher Paul B. Preciado, based on the idea of a future revolution, a new reality that is within our reach.
+The use of transducers will enable me to work on the acoustic sound of the instruments and to go further in the timbral crossings without the use of added electronics, preserving the acoustic source of the instruments that are part of the piece and in particular the metal instruments (tams, gongs).
+I'll also be working on small spaces of "freedom" in which the performer can choose his or her material, as well as a space for guided, fairly dense improvisation.

 Interview by Michèle Tosi